 Pega Robotic Automation Credential Store

 The Credential Store is based on the Windows Data Protection API (DPAPI).
 DPAPI encrypts data using a private key derived from a user’s Windows identity.
 Once encrypted, data can only be decrypted by the same Windows user.
-For more information, refer to this web page:
+For more information, see the Windows Data Protection article on the Microsoft website.

 For more information about DPAPI and the encryption settings used by Pega Robot Studio and Pega Robot Runtime, as well as the SHA version that is used for your version of Windows, see Encryption settings for Pega Robotic Automation.